jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL-01-QUARKUS.md

 You have probably noticed that the test classes are annotated with "@QuarkusTest."
 The test spins up an instance of Quarkus, calls the endpoint using rest-assured, and verifies the output using [Rest-Assured](https://rest-assured.io)

  :sunglasses: *DEV TIP:* [Rest-Assured](https://rest-assured.io)  is a *seriously* useful testing library.
-If you haven't spent time with it before carve out some cycles to check it out: [https://rest-assured.io](https://rest-assured.io)
+We are also using the [Hamcrest](http://hamcrest.org/JavaHamcrest/) matchers, which is also an incredibly useful project.
+If you haven't spent time with it before carve out some cycles to check them out: [https://rest-assured.io](https://rest-assured.io) and [Hamcrest](http://hamcrest.org/JavaHamcrest/)

 ### Dev Mode